HarveyYan/RL-Robotic-Control/README.md

 ### Some observation so far
 * Normalization of observation using a Scaler, as well as the GAE is crucial; should really consider adding batch normalization layers.
 * Scaling rewards is essential for DDPG learning; adding time steps as feature is necessary for tasks with short time spans.
 * Tons of tunable hyperparameters...
+* Q critic is still not a satisfactory.
+Recommend using a learning rate of 1e-4 for Hopper-v2, and 1e-3 for FetchReach-v0.
+(Actual implementation is still a little bit buggy...))